SmartManoj/Jeem-Boom-Bhaa/README.md

-# Jeem Boom Bhaa
+# Jeem Boom Bhaa 🖖
- Control your PC media using hand guestures.
+ Control your PC media using hand gestures.

 Usage:
 <!-- add the usage.png -->